If you want to avoid hypertension, you'll want to strive for a 4 to 1 ratio in favor of potassium.

 Himalayan salt contains just under37% of pure sodium.

 White table salt is just over39% pure sodium and comes with no trace minerals.

 You should probably limit the amount of sodium that you get from any of these "salts" or sodium chloride.

 True or "real" sodium comes from fresh whole foods that also contain potassium.

 What is Potassium to Sodium - Ideal Ratio?

 What is potassium to sodium ratio that has proven to be effective on hypertension?

-Before the onslaught of processed foods found on every grocery store shelf today and the popularity of fast food restaurants - we had a 4 to 1 ratio and even a 10 to 1 ratio in favor of potassium.
+Before the onslaught of processed foods found on every grocery store shelf today and the popularity of fast food restaurants - we had a 4 to 1 ratio.

 It's located on the membrane of every cell which pumps 3 sodium ions out of your cells and pumps 2 potassium